 A mammal survey conducted at about 2,500 m (820 ft) altitude on the eastern slope of Sumaco revealed 17 species, including eight bats.
 Larger mammals include Panthera onca, Tremarctos ornatus, Myrmecophaga tridactyla, Tapirus pinchaque, and Puma concolor.

 Little information exists on other groups, but the diversity of amphibians and reptiles is assumed to be exceptionally high.Several amphibians are only known to be found in this area, including toad Osornophryne sumacoensis, which has only been found on the eastern slope.
 Similarly, Pristimantis ernesti has only been found on the summit of Sumaco.

 In 2010, UNESCO declared the National Park a Biosphere Reserve.

 Sumaco Biosphere Reserve

-> The primary vegetation type is moist broadleaf forest with an abundance of palms.
+The primary vegetation type is a moist, broadleaf forest with abundant palms.
 The area includes well-preserved corridors of habitats from the lowlands to above the tree line.

 There is a highly diverse fauna.
 Mammals include spectacled bears (Tremarctos ornatus), jaguars (Panthera onca), and several species of bats.
 Birds include torrent duck (Merganetta armata) and Andean cock-of-the-rock (Rupicola peruviana).

 About 100,000 people are living in the area, including indigenous communities.
 The main economic activities are coffee plantations, agriculture, fisheries, the production of naranjilla (a unique fruit from the Andes), agroforestry, and tourism.